solana-foundation/developer-content/docs/intro/dev.md

 Development on Solana can be broken down into two main parts:

-1. **On-chain Program Development**: This is where you create and deploy custom programs directly to the blockchain.
+1. **Onchain Program Development**: This is where you create and deploy custom programs directly to the blockchain.
 Once deployed, anyone who knows how to communicate with them can use them.
 You can write these programs in Rust, C, or C++.